 A career in veterinary assisting allows you to do that every day.
-As a veterinary assistant, you work alongside veterinarians and veterinary technicians to care for animals who are sick, injured, or need examination.
+As a vet assistant, you work alongside veterinarians and veterinary technicians to care for animals who are sick, injured, or need examination.

 Most veterinary assistants start out working in veterinarian offices or emergency animal care clinics.

 Curious?
 Here’s some insight into the career paths you may take as a veterinary assistant.